SvenFestersen/MPalCLI/README.markdown

 Set volume:
     mpal.py volume [&lt;value&gt;]
-If &lt;value&gt; is omitted, this hows the current volume. &lt;value&gt;
+If &lt;value&gt; is omitted, this displays the current volume. &lt;value&gt;
 has to be an integer in range [0, 100].
 The given value is rounded to multiples of five.
 An alternative to set the volume is